Why Get Certified

 Use it to Apply for Employment

-Your EEC identification number provides you and employers with a point-of-hire document.
+Your EEC certificate or card provides you and employers with a point-of-hire document.
 Note employers may require their staff to hold or become and maintain their Early Educator Certification.

 Use It for Facility License Education Points